 The Department of Foreign Languages and Literatures offers courses leading to the degree of Bachelor of Arts in French and in Spanish.
 The Department offers minors in French, Italian, and Spanish.
-The Department currently offers courses in French, German, Italian, Japanese, and Spanish as well as courses on literature and culture taught in English translation.
+The Department currently offers courses in French, Italian, Japanese, Korean, and Spanish.
 A state-of-the-art Foreign Language Lab is available to students.
-For Spanish-speaking students the Department offers special tracks both at the basic and major/minor levels.